Learn more about encryption with DES (Data Encryption Standard), AES, 3DES, its algorithms, and protocols.

 Several types of triple DES encryption are generally recognized: DES-EEE3: 3 DES encryptions with 3 different keys; DES-EDE3: a different key for each of the 3 DES operations (encryption, decryption, encryption); and DES-EEE2 and DES-EDE2, a different key for the second operation (decryption).

-In 1997, NIST launched a new call for projects to develop the Advanced Encryption Standard (AES), an encryption algorithm intended to replace the DES.
+In 1997, NIST launched a new call for projects to develop the Advanced Encryption Standard (AES), an encryption algorithm to replace the DES.

 The DES encryption system was updated every five years.
-In 2000, during the most recent revision, after an evaluation process that lasted for three years, the algorithm that was jointly designed by two Belgian candidates Sirs Vincent Rijmen and Joan Daemen was chosen as the new standard by NIST.
+In 2000, during the most recent revision, after an evaluation process that lasted for three years, the algorithm jointly designed by two Belgian candidates Sirs Vincent Rijmen and Joan Daemen was chosen as the new standard by NIST.
 This new algorithm, named RIJNDAEL by its inventors, will replace the DES from now on.